Teaching Assistant at Chiltern Way Academy Trust

 • To demonstrate skills in, and understanding of, a variety of teaching and learning strategies.

-• To impart, knowledge skills and understanding to each pupil following modified and individualised schemes of work that deliver the National Curriculum both within and, if appropriate, outside the prescribed Key Stages and programmes of study for each subject delivered.
+• To impart knowledge, skills and understanding to each student following modified and individualised schemes of work that deliver the National Curriculum both within and, if appropriate, outside the prescribed Key Stages and programmes of study for each subject delivered.

 • To regularly review the methods of teaching and programmes of work.

-• To actively and demonstrably support and promote literacy, numeracy, ICT and Key Skills via their curriculum areas.
+• To actively and demonstrably support and promote literacy, numeracy, ICT and Key Skills via the curriculum areas.

-• To actively and demonstrably support and promote the personal, social and moral development of the students via their curriculum area.
+• To actively and demonstrably support and promote the personal, social and moral development of the students via their curriculum areas.

 • To keep abreast with current thinking and development by attendance at appropriate courses, reading and other means of professional updating and training.